therealdope/Weather_Website/README.md

 1. Add more features to the weather data, such as wind speed and humidity.
 2. Implement user authentication for personalized experiences.
 3. Improve styling and responsiveness.
-4. Usage of Navigation Bar Dynamically.# Weather_Website
+4. Usage of Navigation Bar Dynamically.